ICSoftware/rover/readme.md

 # Rover code challenge

+## Forked Instructions

+Application code is in the `challenge.js` file as well as the `lib/` folder.

+The `test` directory has a `test/lib/` folder which mirrors the top level `lib/` folder with the appropriate tests.

+Run `npm install` to gather necessary dependecies.

+Run `npm start` in your terminal to watch, run and live reload tests.

+Visit `http://localhost:3000` to see the rover in action.

+Visit `http://localhost:3000/test` to see the tests and the rover.

+Tests are also able to run in the node.js environment via JSDom.

 ## Installation
 Point a webserver at the root of this repo.
 Visit your local machine in the browser.
 You should see a grid of dot characters.
 ## Submission